Vietnam.vn - Nền tảng quảng bá Việt Nam

 The battery-powered EX90 SUV will soon begin production at Volvo's factory in Charleston, South Carolina, and will be delivered to customers in Europe and North America from the second half of this year.

-Volvo owners can access a simplified version of the passport by scanning a QR code on the inside of the driver’s door.
-Volvo says the passport will eventually roll out to all of its electric cars.
+Volvo owners can access a simplified version of the passport by scanning a QR code on the inside of the driver's door.
+Volvo says the passport will eventually be rolled out to all of its electric cars.

-It will also include updated information on the capacity status of EV batteries, a parameter that is crucial for evaluating used electric vehicles.
+It will also include updated information on EV battery capacity, a crucial parameter for evaluating used electric vehicles.

-Carmakers are rushing to create battery passports so they can meet the requirements to sell cars in Europe by 2027.
+Carmakers are rushing to create battery passports so they can meet the 2027 European car sales requirement.
 But even if they start now, many automakers still won't be able to meet the deadline.

 Source: https://xe.baogiaothong.vn/xe-dien-dau-tien-tren-the-gioi-duoc-cap-ho-chieu-pin-192240605151815575.htm